matteyeux/Odysseus-Utility/README.md

 ./Odysseus
 </pre>

-This tool works on Windows :
+This tool works on Windows:

 Place the Odysseus binary in odysseus-VERSION/windows/
 <pre>